nadanai263/nadanai263.github.io/index.md

 ---
 layout: page
-title: simple site
+title: Nadanai Laohakunakorn
-tagline: Easy websites with GitHub Pages
+tagline: about me
-description: Minimal tutorial on making a simple website with GitHub Pages
+description: a website about me, my science, and musical activities
 ---

 [External link (Github Pages)](https://pages.github.com) like so.